All products featured on our website have been impartially chosen by our editors. If you purchase something, we may earn an affiliate commission.

 Great for: Cardio, core-strength and conditioning; low-impact, full-body workout

 As if sculpted by the hands of Zeus himself, Olympic rowers are blessed with Adonis-like proportions thanks to their workout regimes.
 If we were forced to live with one bit of gym equipment for the rest of our lives, a rowing machine would probably top the list.
 Treadmills are great, but not so easy on your joints; cycling machines are good too, but they mainly work out your legs.
 Unlike the mechanical feeling of fan and magnetic rowing machines, the WaterRower harnesses the power of H2O to provide a smooth and even resistance, replicating not only the physiological dynamics of rowing but also the aesthetic pleasure of swishing water.
 With a selection of frame materials and electronic monitoring displays, the model above is handcrafted from sustainably-sourced ash.

-Just watch the video above to see why the French-made Sprintbok is a true game-changer.
-Requiring zero electricity (unlike the majority of treadmills) the Sprintbok is powered solely by you – flexible wooden slats and precision ball bearings ensuring smooth transmission.
+You only need look at it to see why the French-made Sprintbok is a true game-changer.
+Requiring zero electricity (unlike the majority of treadmills), the Sprintbok is powered solely by you with flexible wooden slats and precision ball bearings ensuring smooth transmission.
 The curved manual treadmill offers users all the advantages of a self-determined running workout, with no speed limits or settings.
 Infinitely variable from a comfortable walk to an all-out sprint, runners can fully determine their pace according to their personal running capacity – meaning a casual stroll with negroni in hand for us.